 Ready for a fun post?
-Today we are looking into Animal Crossing Bullet Journal pages!
+Today we are looking into Animal Crossing Bullet Journal theme ideas!
 It’s also my May Plan With Me post.

 I finally managed to hunt down a Nintendo Switch (I tell you guys, it’d have been easier to find Bigfoot!) and started my little island mid-April.
 I must say – this is so addictive!!

-After several sleepless nights and the realization that I actually need to work to pay for food and basic needs, I took back control of my life, thanks to that rational voice in my head that sounds like a cross between my Grandma, my husband, and Tywin Lannister.
+After several sleepless nights and the realization that I actually need to work to pay for food and basic needs, I took back control of my life, thanks to that rational voice in my head that sounds like a cross between my Grandma and Tywin Lannister.

-But I’m also loving all the creative stickers and washi artists are coming up with, of course, all my favorites are from Etsy.
+But I also love all the creative stickers and washi artists are coming up with; of course, all my favorites are from Etsy.